zio/zio-http/docs/dsl/middleware.md

 So there are two problems with this approach
 * We are dangerously coupling our business logic with cross-cutting concerns (like applying timeouts)
-* Also, addressing these concerns will require updating code for every single route in the system.
+* Also, addressing these concerns will require updating the code for every single route in the system.
 For 100 routes we will need to repeat 100 timeouts!!!
-* For example, any change related to a concern like the logging mechanism from logback to log4j2 may cause changing signature of `log(..)` function in 100 places.
+* For example, any change related to a concern like the logging mechanism from logback to log4j2 may cause changing the signature of `log(..)` function in 100 places.
 * On the other hand, this also makes testing core business logic more cumbersome.

 This can lead to a lot of boilerplate clogging our neatly written endpoints affecting readability, thereby leading to increased maintenance costs.

-## Need for middlewares and handling "aspects"
+### The solution: Middleware and Aspect-oriented Programming

 If we refer to Wikipedia for the definition of an "[Aspect](https://en.wikipedia.org/wiki/Aspect_(computer_programming))" we can glean the following points.